Risk Factors of Uterine Cancer

 - History of breast or ovarian cancer – some risk factors for breast and ovarian cancer also increase endometrial risk

 - Hormone therapy high in estrogen – must be balanced with progesterone to minimize risk

 - Menstrual history – total number of menstrual cycles (i.e., early onset menstruation with late-in- life menopause)

 - Tamoxifen – medication reduces breast cancer risk but increases endometrial risk

 - Polycystic ovarian syndrome – causes estrogen and progesterone imbalance

 - No pregnancies – can lead to hormonal imbalance of excess estrogen

 - Type 2 diabetes – increases risk as much as four times

 At this time, screening tests for endometrial cancer do not exist.
 The best prevention is awareness of the risk factors and elimination or adjustment of factors which are controllable.

-Consult your doctor about any risks specific to you and maintain a regular schedule of annual check-ups.
-If you develop any suspicious conditions, such as heavy vaginal bleeding, spotting, or discharge, you must consult your doctor immediately.
+You should talk to your doctor about any risks factors you may have and maintain a regular schedule of annual check-ups.
+If you develop any suspicious conditions, such as heavy vaginal bleeding, spotting, or discharge, you should schedule an appointment with your gynecologist right away.